zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Faith: Were there a lot?

 Omar: Yeah, he mispronounced the last name of the m anager in charge of new products, for one.
-He also stumbled over the name o f the new products.
+He also stumbled over the name of the new products.

 Faith: I did notice that he had a few problems with  delivery.